MidniteCrew/world_gym_autofill/README.md

 # User flow
 If you installed the extension on firefox then when you scan the QR code at the gym, it will open firefox and automatically fill the form.

+# Firefox extension
+The extension is called: "World Gym Guest - Autofill"